mffonua/readMe-Generator/MockupREADME.md

 - [Questions](#Questions)

 ## Installation
-installation steps
+Required Steps to Install

 ## Usage
-usage
+Instructions to assist

 ## License
 MIT:  https://opensource.org/licenses/MIT

 ## Contributing
-guidelines
+Contribution Guidelines

 ## Tests
-testing
+Testing

 ## Questions
-* If you have any addition questions, you can contact me here: email
+* If you have any addition questions, you can contact me here: johndoe@gmail.com

 ## Links
 * Link to Website: link to website